ContentMine/quickscrape/README.md

 Our headless browsing is done by driving [PhantomJS](http://phantomjs.org/) with [CasperJS](http://casperjs.org/) via a node-bridge with [SpookyJS](https://github.com/WaterfallEngineering/SpookyJS).

-At the moment, `quickscrape` is limited to scraping a single URL at a time, and expects each XPath to require the `content` tag to be extracted.
+At the moment, `quickscrape` is limited to scraping a single URL at a time.

 **NOTE**: This is pre-alpha software.
 It works for some very specific test-cases and is under active development.
 Please wait until we're in beta to report issues.